 selection.
-(1.)
-Addressing a workstation or a component on a selective calling circuit.
-(2.)
-The process by which a computer requests a station to send it a message.
-(3.)
-See also addressing.
-(4.)
-In Enhanced X-Windows, an indirect property of a dynamic type maintained by the client (the owner) but belonging to the user.
+(1) Addressing a workstation or a component on a selective calling circuit.
+(2) The process by which a computer requests a station to send it a message.
+(3) See also addressing.
+(4) In Enhanced selection area.
+In AlXwindows, a portion of a RowColumn widget over which the mouse pointer can be placed to select other widgets.

+X-Windows, an indirect property of a dynamic type maintained by the client (the owner) but belonging to the user.
 It is not private to a particular window subhierarchy or a particular set of clients.
 When a client asks for the contents of a selection, it specifies a target type.
 This target type can be used to control the transmitted representation of the contents.